kongchen/api-doc-template/v3.0/README.md

-The templates file in this folder is for Swagger spec 2.0.
+The template files in this folder follow Swagger spec 2.0.